-I cook with the intention of pleasing myself and my meal companions with the most nutrient dense of foods.
+I cook with the intention to please myself and my meal companions with the most nutrient dense of foods.
 With some conscious planning, everything is possible to turn into healthful meals.
 Regardless of how unhealthy they may seem at first.

-I avoid ingredients that are known to cause allergy and inflammation, even if I occasionally can't resist a gluten bread or a meal with dairy.
-I believe in balance, which for me means eating around 80% really healthy and anti-inflammatory, and 20% of whatever your heart desires.
-I do not believe in full restrictions, unless your body and gut truly needs a break from a certain ingredient.
+I avoid meat and dairy, and other acidic foods and ingredients that are known to cause allergy and inflammation, even if I occasionally can't resist a gluten bread or a yummy pasta with parmesan cheese.
+I believe in balance, which for me means eating around 85% really nutritious plant based, immune boosting and anti-inflammatory, and 15% of whatever my heart desires in a moment.
+I do not believe in full restrictions, unless your body and gut truly need a break from a certain ingredient.

 Antioxidant rich granola